lucasdillmann/nginx-ignition/README.md

 ## Getting started

+nginx ignition is available as a Docker image and can be run locally on a Linux or macOS machine.

+### Docker
-To run nginx ignition, run the following in your terminal.
+Run the following in your terminal to start nginx ignition using Docker.
 If you don't have Docker already, you will need to install it first (follow [this link](https://www.docker.com/get-started/) for instructions).

 ```shell
 docker run -p8090:8090 -p80:80 dillmann/nginx-ignition